 Here is where John does something no theologian could improve upon: he lets the doctrine demonstrate itself inside the same chapter.
 Jesus finishes the discourse, and John records the result in verse 60: "On hearing it, many of his disciples said, 'This is a hard teaching.
 Who can accept it?'"
 Then verse 66, one of the saddest verses in Scripture: "From this time many of his disciples turned back and no longer followed him."

-Stop and feel the structure of what just happened.
+The structure of what just happened deserves a second look.
 Jesus taught that no one can come unless drawn — and at the teaching, the undrawn left.
 The doctrine of irresistible grace produced, in real time, the sorting it described.
 The merely curious, the bread-seekers, the miracle-tourists who had been "disciples" in the loose sense of the crowd, heard that they could not come on their own steam, and rather than fall on their faces and beg to be drawn, they walked.
 The teaching was the sieve.
 It always is.
 The same word that hauls the drawn to Christ repels the undrawn from Him, and both motions vindicate the doctrine: the drawn cannot stay away, and the undrawn cannot be argued in.

 And then the most beautiful exchange in the Gospel.
 Jesus turns to the Twelve — the room nearly empty now — and asks, verse 67, "You do not want to leave too, do you?"
 And Peter answers for the drawn of every century: "Lord, to whom shall we go?
 You have the words of eternal life.
 We have come to believe and to know that you are the Holy One of God."
 Notice Peter does not say "we decided to stay."
 He says "to whom shall we go?" — there is nowhere else; the drawing has ruined him for every other door.
 The drawn man does not experience the grip as a violation of his freedom.
 He experiences it as the only place his transformed heart could possibly want to be.
 Jesus then seals the whole scene by tracing even the apostasy back to the sovereign frame: verse 64, "there are some of you who do not believe… This is why I told you that no one can come to me unless the Father has enabled them."
 The leaving and the staying were both inside the doctrine.
 The chapter is its own proof.